If you’ve been head-desking your way through trying to get your sales funnel to actually, y’know, SELL, then stay with me.

 So…for a regular ol’ evergreen funnel, that’s 5-6 emails, all leading the new subscriber on the path toward enlightenment.

-Which all leads me to possibly one of the biggest reasons your sale funnel isn’t converting…
+Which all leads me to possibly one of the biggest reasons your sales funnel isn’t converting…

 Reason #5: The Vision